MicrosoftDocs/power-platform/power-virtual-agents/configure-sso.md

 [5]: publication-add-bot-to-facebook.md
 [6]: publication-connect-bot-to-azure-bot-service-channels.md

-<sup>1</sup> If you also have the Teams channel enabled, you need to follow the configuration instructions on the [Configure single sign-on for Teams channel](configure-sso-teams.md) documentation.
+<sup>1</sup> If you also have the Teams channel enabled, you need to follow the configuration instructions on the [Configure SSO for Teams channel](configure-sso-teams.md) documentation.
 Failing to configure the Teams SSO settings as instructed on that page will cause your users to always fail authentication when using the Teams channel.

 ## Technical overview